 Dissolution of marriage; effect on revocable trust.—Unless the trust instrument or the judgment for dissolution of marriage or divorce expressly provides otherwise, if a revocable trust is executed by a husband or wife as settlor prior to annulment of the marriage or entry of a judgment for dissolution of marriage or divorce of the settlor from the settlor’s spouse, any provision of the trust that affects the settlor’s spouse will become void upon annulment of the marriage or entry of the judgment of dissolution of marriage or divorce and any such trust shall be administered and construed as if the settlor’s spouse had died on the date of the annulment or on entry of the judgment for dissolution of marriage or divorce.

 Most life insurance policies have a beneficiary designation, setting forth who receives the death benefit.
-Likewise, most financial institutions will permit the account owner to provide a pay on death or transfer of death designation in the even of death, so that the account can avoid probate.
-Until 2012, the rule for nonprobate assets was that the beneficiary designation or pay on death designation controlled who received the account, even if there as a divorce.
+Likewise, most financial institutions will permit the account owner to provide a pay on death or transfer of death designation in the event of death, so that the account can avoid probate.
+Until 2012, the rule for non-probate assets was that the beneficiary designation or pay on death designation controlled who received the account, even if there as a divorce.
 In the seminal Florida Supreme Court case Cooper v.
 Muccitelli, 682 So.
 2d 77 (Fla.
-1996), the Court held that the account titling controlled who received the life insurance death benefit.
+1996), the Court held that the account titling controlled who received the life insurance death benefit, making the effect of divorce on the estate plan under Florida law of no consequence.

 We conclude that the plain language of the above documents controls.
 To the extent that Karin may have claimed a right to remain primary beneficiary under the Academy policy as a condition of the dissolution of marriage, she waived any such claim when she signed the above agreement.
 The agreement clearly states: “Each party hereby waives . . . all claims . . . which he or she . . . might have . . . against the other.”
 Thomas was free to designate whomever he wished as beneficiary.
 To determine whom Thomas intended as beneficiary, we need look no further than the plain language of the policy itself: The primary beneficiary is Karin Pasquino.
 After signing the separation agreement, Thomas did just what he needed to do to ensure that the proceeds would go to Karin–he did nothing.